jay-shenoy/LBM_everywhere/README.md

+## LBM Everywhere
 This space is for someone who wants to learn LBM Hands-on.

 This covers my journey , solvers developed by me.

 LBM can be applied to lot of areas.
+It is just collision , streaming , equilibrium , moments.

 I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity)